wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 };
 ```

-Now we have refactored everything (all our variables and methods) to be referenceable by `this.` and their name.
+Now we have refactored everything (all our variables and methods) to be reference-able by `this.` and their name.

 Let's go through the app and find any issues that might exist.
 We will first find all the bugs, make a list and then fix them.